waacton/Unicolour/Unicolour.Readme/README.md

 - XYZ is considered the root colour space
 - Arrows indicate forward transformations from one colour space to another
   - For each forward transformation there is a corresponding reverse transformation
-- Square nodes indicate colour spaces affected by white point configuration
+- Square nodes indicate colour spaces where white point is determined by configuration
-- Hexagonal nodes indicate colour spaces restricted to D65/2°
+- Hexagonal nodes indicate colour spaces where white point is restricted and cannot be configured
-- Rounded nodes indicate colour spaces unaffected by white point configuration
+- Rounded nodes indicate colour spaces where there is no white point
 </details>

 ### Mix colours